Tayyabsami1/Social-Media-App/README.md

 - Send , Receieve and give reply of Messages.
 - Make Pages and Groups.
 - Add Friends to Groups.
+- Appropriate File Handeling so your data is never lost.

 ## Deployment